navancommits/2025-Sitecorelemon/README.md

 9. If Azure OpenAI is configured in manage environment, use speaker icon to get contextual tooltip - ![speaker](docs/images/speaker.png)

 ## Comments
 It is good to test this module in your own XMC environment since that is the whole purpose of this plugin but I can share Azure keys to the judges based on request.
 Also, the demo video does showcase all the capabilities of the plugin.
+For further info, you can contact me at contactnavaneeth@gmail.com.